Three ways to boost morale when your team are still working remotely by an ethical corporate gifting supplier.

 1. Regular 1-2-1's and feedback

 One of the struggles of having our teams working remotely is ensuring lines of communication remain open.
 In the office, we can simply walk over to one another’s desk to ask a question or schedule a catch-up, but with everyone working at home, we have to work harder to nurture our professional relationships.
 Personalised and meaningful feedback will ensure everyone feels valued and help to boost morale and productivity.
-If you already conduct 1-1 meetings, check in with your employees to see if they are regular enough, each person in your team will have different needs so it’s important to tailor your communication to the individual.
-At Social Stories Club we ensure we take time out of marketing and packing the ethical hampers to ensure that our team is receiving excellent feedback.
+If you already conduct 1-2-1 meetings, check in with your employees to see if they are regular enough.
+Each person in your team will have different needs so it is important to tailor your communication to the individual.
+At Social Stories Club, we ensure we take time out of marketing and packing the ethical hampers to ensure that our team is receiving excellent feedback.

 2. Invest more into your well-being programme

 In the wake of the pandemic, it’s more important than ever for businesses to address the mental well-being of their staff.
 Benefits such as gym memberships are fantastic but there is more to our well-being than physical exercise alone.
 Before setting up a well-being programme it’s good to think about what would be most beneficial to your team and what would align with your company values.
 You could consider setting up access to mental health resources such as mindfulness programmes or private talking therapy through an Employee Assistant Programme (EAP).
 An effective employee well-being programme shows your commitment to your staff and creates a positive company culture.
 At Social Stories Club we take time out of packing sustainable hampers to have team nights out.
 We have had meals out, bowling, and even mini golf.